Lumina (film)

-Lumina is a 2024 American science fiction horror film written and directed by Gino J.H.
-McKoy.
+Lumina is a 2024 American science fiction horror film written and directed by Gino McKoy.
 It stars Rupert Lazarus, Sidney Nicole Rogers, Andrea Tivadar, Ken Lawson, Eleanor Williams, Eric Roberts, and Emily Hall.
-The film was produced by Gino J.H.
-McKoy, Lynda McKoy, David Seychell, and Hudson McKoy.
+The film was produced by Gino McKoy, Lynda McKoy, David Seychell, and Hudson McKoy.
 The film's editor was Thom Noble.

 The film was re-released on September 20, 2024, after an initial release in July 2024.

 Plot

 Alex, a wealthy young man, hosts a party at his mansion to introduce his new girlfriend, Tatiana, to his close friends.
 Among the guests are Patricia, a free-spirited videographer, and Delilah, Alex's ex-girlfriend who still harbors feelings for him.
 Tensions rise when Delilah arrives uninvited, leading to awkward interactions.
 Despite the underlying strain.

 As the night unfolds, a sudden and blinding light engulfs the area.
 In an instant, Tatiana vanishes without a trace, leaving the group in shock.
 The authorities are unable to provide answers, and Tatiana's disappearance remains a mystery.

 Months pass, and Alex becomes consumed by Tatiana's disappearance.
 He grows increasingly unstable, immersing himself in online conspiracy theories and UFO forums.
 Convinced that Tatiana was abducted by extraterrestrial beings and is being held in a Deep Underground Military Base (DUMB), Alex becomes determined to rescue her.
 He reaches out to George, an old acquaintance with similar beliefs, and convinces Patricia and Delilah to join him on a perilous journey to uncover the truth.

 The group travels from Los Angeles to the deserts of Morocco, following leads that point to the existence of a secret underground facility.
 Along the way, they encounter Thom, a self-proclaimed alien abduction expert who claims to have insider knowledge about government conspiracies and extraterrestrial life.
 Thom reveals that he possesses a spaceship hidden in his shed and has previously worked with secret government agencies.

 As they delve deeper into the desert, the group experiences a series of bizarre and terrifying events.
 They are pursued by mysterious lights in the sky, encounter strange creatures, and face hostile forces determined to keep the secrets of the DUMB hidden.
 The line between reality and hallucination blurs as they confront their deepest fears.

 Within the underground facility, the group uncovers horrifying experiments conducted on humans and aliens alike.
 They witness grotesque scenes of mutilation and genetic manipulation, revealing the extent of the government's involvement in extraterrestrial research.
 The facility is filled with eerie hallways, advanced weaponry, and monstrous creatures that defy explanation.

 As the group attempts to escape, they are confronted by the full force of the facility's defenses.
 In a desperate bid for survival, they must navigate treacherous terrain, evade deadly traps, and confront the horrifying truth about Tatiana's fate.
 The journey tests their sanity and forces them to confront the unimaginable.